iliapopov17/BI-Workshop-Projects/Project_07/README.md

 |S22S23-V5-N-B78-root|4695|4534|96.57|4382|4261|90.76|
 |S8-V5-O-G12-calc|5362|5199|96.96|5108|5092|94.96|

+_Table 1.
+Basic statistics of initial sequencing reads and their statistics after their trimming and filtering._

 ### Feature Distribution
 Analysis resulted in the clustering of amplicon sequences into amplicon sequence variants (ASVs), which serve as a higher-resolution analogue of traditional operational taxonomic units (OTUs).
 Notably, we observed that only a few dominant features were consistently present in the majority of samples.
 This outcome aligns with our focus on conservative sequences.

 ### Microbiome Composition
 Figure 1 illustrates the relative abundance of bacterial phyla in the calculus samples.
 Seven dominant phyla were identified: _Firmicutes_, _Proteobacteria_, _Bacteroidetes_, _Synergistetes_, _Actinobacteria_, _Fusobacteria_, and _Spirochaetes_.
 Interestingly, the root samples also contained bacteria from _Firmicutes_, _Proteobacteria_, _Bacteroidetes_, and _Actinobacteria_, albeit in different proportions and compositions.

-_Figure 1.
-Taxonomic composition of analyzed ancient samples._

 <div style='justify-content: center'>
 <img src="https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project_07/img/TaxComp.png" align='center', width="50%">
 </div>

+_Figure 1.
+Taxonomic composition of analyzed ancient samples._

 These findings provide valuable insights into the diversity and taxonomic composition of ancient oral microbiomes, shedding light on the historical health and ecological context of the studied individuals.